 Lecompton on the national stage

-Topeka wins the state capital
+Topeka wins the permanent state capital

 Visiting the Kansas Territorial Capital Trail: Tour the Kansas State Capitol.